Time Champ > Blog > How Organizations Build Trust with Workforce Intelligence (2026) > Content

 4. Apply Consistent Privacy Rules Across Teams

 Consistency establishes fairness.
-Workforce intelligence feels balanced and unbiased when you apply the same privacy standards throughout the organisation.
+Workforce intelligence feels balanced and unbiased when you apply the same privacy standards throughout the organization.
 Clear and uniform rules remove confusion and prevent selective interpretation of data practices.

 5. Communicate Changes Before They Happen